Judicial Interpretation [2025] No. 5

 Where the quantity of labels, amount of illegal gains, or illegal business turnover reaches five times or more the corresponding thresholds specified in the preceding paragraph, the act shall be deemed to constitute "especially serious circumstances" under Article 215 of the Criminal Law.

-For the purposes of this Interpretation, "two or more registered trademarks" refers to two or more registered trademarks that identify different sources of goods or services.
-Registered trademarks shall not be deemed as "two or more registered trademarks" if, although different, they are used on the same goods or services and indicate the same source of such goods or services.
+Rule 7 For the purposes of this Interpretation, "two or more registered trademarks" refers to two or more registered trademarks that identify different sources of goods or services.
+Where registered trademarks, although different, are used on the same goods or services and indicate the same source of such goods or services, they shall not be deemed as "two or more registered trademarks".

-For the purposes of this Interpretation, a "unit" of a registered trademark label generally refers to a single copy of the label bearing a complete trademark design.
-Where multiple trademark designs are printed on a single tangible medium and cannot be separately used independently of such medium, they shall be counted as one unit of label.
+For the purposes of this Interpretation, one label of a registered trademark generally refers to a single copy of the label bearing a complete trademark design.
+Where multiple trademark designs are printed on a single tangible medium and cannot be separately used independently of such medium, they shall be counted as one label.

-Where an act constitutes both the crime of counterfeiting a registered trademark under Article 213 of the Criminal Law and the crime of selling goods bearing such counterfeit trademark, the offender shall be convicted and punished for counterfeiting a registered trademark in accordance with Article 213.
+Rule 8 Where an act constitutes both the crime of counterfeiting a registered trademark under Article 213 of the Criminal Law and the crime of selling goods bearing such counterfeit trademark, the offender shall be convicted and punished for the crime of counterfeiting a registered trademark in accordance with Article 213.

 Where an act constitutes both the crime of counterfeiting a registered trademark under Article 213 of the Criminal Law and the crime of knowingly selling goods bearing another party's counterfeit registered trademark, the offender shall be subject to combined punishment for both crimes.